zsunberg/zsunberg.github.io/index.md

 me:
     - image_path: "assets/images/faroe_selfie.jpg"
       title: "About me"
       excerpt: "I am a Postdoctoral Scholar at the University of California, Berkeley researching artificial intelligence applied to control autonomous vehicles.
-I'm currently seeking a faculty position in the western United States.
+In January 2020, I will be starting as an assistant professor in the Aerospace Engineering Sciences department at the University of Colorado, Boulder.
 If you are interested in the research I do, please [contact me](/contact)."

 ---